Employers

 Employers have a legal responsibility to make sure all staff apply for registration within three months of starting their role and are registered within six months.

-If staff are not registered after six months, they may not be able to work.
+If staff do not apply for registration within three months and / or are not registered within six months, they may not be able to work.
 If you have any queries about what role an employee can do if they are not registered after six months, please contact your Care Inspector.
-Find out more in our guidance SSSC Registration - the six-month rule and exceptional circumstances.

 As part of their induction make sure your staff have the information they need to complete their registration application.
-We have produced some guides to help you.

-You can find information on applying on the How do I register page.
+You can find information on applying on the How do I register(Opens new window) page.

 How to support your staff once registered